web3labs/chainlens-free/docker-compose/examples/Besu_Example.md

 ![image](images/Loading.png)

-After a few minutes Epirus should display the following information:
+After a few minutes Sirato should display the following information:

 ![img](../images/Blocks.png)

-Epirus has successfully connected to a Besu node and is ingesting data.
+Sirato has successfully connected to a Besu node and is ingesting data.
 Depending on your machine specs this can take a long time to get to this point (20 mins on a macbook air).

-To close Epirus or Besu you can execute the following line in your terminal:
+To close Sirato or Besu you can execute the following line in your terminal:

 `docker-compose down`

 #### Help & Additional Information

-For more information on Epirus you can go [here](https://github.com/web3labs/sirato-free).
+For more information on Sirato you can go [here](https://github.com/web3labs/sirato-free).

 For more information Besu setup example you can go [here](https://besu.hyperledger.org/en/stable/private-networks/get-started/install/run-docker-image/).